 Form 990

-Not only does completing Form 990 promote transparency, but it also provides nonprofit management with the opportunity to share program accomplishments and reflect on the impact its services have on the community it serves.
+Your Form 990 is a publicly available document that promotes financial transparency and provides evidence that your nonprofit operates as a 501(c)(3) should.
+It also provides nonprofit management with the opportunity to share program accomplishments and reflect on the impact its services have on the community.

 Here’s an example of what this important nonprofit accounting document looks like: